Hellisotherpeople/CX_DB8/README.md

 Combing the 3 models, a document highlighter, a document classifier, and a card tag generator with a system to automate taking in new cards (RSS feed or something involving Kafka / REST Apis) - a fully end to end researching system can be created - which will automate away all tasks of debate.

-And when I am done, debate will no longer favor large schools or affluant kids with more free-time than their poorer peers.
-Imagine it - entire debate cases created nearly automatically